-The good news is that as they move through the mediation program and emerge from the divorce, these feelings do eventually subside as their focus will begin to shift towards the preservation of their family's future best interests and away from the events and circumstances that led to the divorce.
+The good news is that as you move through the mediation program and emerge from the divorce, these feelings do eventually subside as your focus will begin to shift towards the preservation of their family's future best interests and away from the events and circumstances that led to the divorce.

-Absolutely not.
+ABSOLUTELY, if you choose the right divorce mediator.
 In fact, your rights will be just as protected in divorce mediation, if not more, than they would be in litigation.
 A neutral mediator does not take sides, but rather is concerned with protecting everyone’s rights and best interests.
 The mediator will ensure that both spouses have been heard and will point out anything that is unbalanced in the meetings, or that the law would view as unfair, compelling spouses in the end to reach a very even and well-balanced settlement agreement.

+BE KIND AND PATIENT.
 Almost any separation or divorce matter can be mediated, no matter the circumstances.
 There are times, however, where a spouse may be initially resistant to the idea, usually because they have already been influenced by well-intentioned family or friends who are uninformed about the divorce laws and how they would apply to that spouse's marriage.

+YES, DEFINITELY.
 Assuming that spouses obtained a legally binding marital settlement agreement in mediation, there may be times that one ex-spouse may wish to modify portions of the agreement, or perhaps one ex-spouse has violated the terms of the agreement, causing the other to file an action in court for contempt.

 Post-divorce mediation can be beneficial in these instances as well since it can allow the parties to resolve their differences amicably without having to resort to the courts for relief.
 In fact, parties who mediated their divorce settlement have a distinct advantage in these situations since they already succeeded in mediation and they know what it takes to do it again should a dispute arise after the divorce.
 This is precisely why